 Duck led Augusta State (now Georgia Regents University) to three NCAA Championship tournament appearances and helped the Jaguars to a seventh place finish as a senior, the best finish in program history at the time.
 With the foundation put in place by Duck and his teammates, the Jaguars won the NCAA Titles in 2010 and 2011.

 Duck enjoyed a successful career as a manager of professional golfers for the Hambric Sports Group (2003-2012) before accepting his current assistant coaching position at Florida State.
 Based in London, Duck was the supervisor of the European Division of Hambric Stellar Golf.
 He was a player manager who oversaw public relations and marketing for seven clients including 1988 Masters champion Sandy Lyle, 2005 European Tour Rookie of the Year Gonzalo Fernandez-Castano, former Augusta State All-American Oliver Wilson and Francesco Molinari.

 Duck is married to the former Michelle Digsby.
-The couple has two daughters, Annabel (11) and Hannah (eight).
+The couple has two daughters, Annabel (14) and Hannah (11).
 He earned his Bachelor’s Degree in Marketing from Augusta State in 2001.
 A native of Northampton, England, he represented Great Britain-Ireland as a member of the 1998 Palmer Cup team.
 Duck played in the 1997 European Amateur Championship and finished tied as the runner-up with Sergio Garcia and Luke Donald.